-Top Blogs for Nurse Practitioners & Students (2022)
+Top Blogs for Nurse Practitioners & Students (2023-2024)

-To get a look at the top blogs for nurse practitioners in 2022, read on.
+To get a look at the top blogs for nurse practitioners in 2023, read on.

 Ask the NP (Health Equity)

-James Q. Simmons, DNP, AG/ACNP-BC is the creator of Ask the NP, a multi-platform community that includes blogs, videos, and social media posts.
+James Q. Simmons, DNP, AG/ACNP-BC is the creator of Ask the NP, a multi-platform community with blogs, videos, and social media posts.
 Before switching career tracks into an NP program, Dr. Simmons studied broadcast journalism—and it shows.
 With a knack for distilling complex topics into easily understandable and relatable language, he’s become a leading voice at the intersection of the LGBTQ+ and Black communities.

 Check out his vlog on Racism in Healthcare here, and follow him on Instagram and Twitter at @AskTheNP.